I call it the moment.

 2) Stay away from anything that will trigger your immune system. sunshine, junkfood, excessive physical contact, garlic…happiness basically.

-3) You will have flare ups and ebbs.
+3) You will have flare-ups and remissions.
 Flares are when you get sick.
-Ebbs are when you feel normal.
+Remissions are when you feel normal.
 Try to not trigger flare ups.

 4) The bathroom is down the hall, you can validate your parking at the front desk okaythankyousomuchbyehaveaniceday.